fanticheli/hello-word-golang/README.md

 # hello-world-golang
-Application designed to train skills in deployment using github actions and dockerfile.
+Simple api to train skills in deployment using github actions and dockerfile.